Security-Onion-Solutions/securityonion-docs/configuration.rst

 Import
 ------

 One of the easiest ways to get started with Security Onion is using it to forensically analyze one or more pcap files.
-Just install Security Onion in Import mode and then run `so-import-pcap <so-import-pcap>`__ and give it the full path to one or more pcap files.
+Just install Security Onion in ``Import`` mode and then run `so-import-pcap <so-import-pcap>`__ giving it the full path to one or more pcap files.
 For more information, please see the `so-import-pcap <so-import-pcap>`__ section.

 Evaluation
 ----------

-The Evaluation option allows you to quickly and easily evaluate Security Onion.
-It works well for classroom or small lab environments.
+``Evaluation Mode`` is ideal for classroom or small lab environments.
 Evaluation is **not** designed for production usage.
 Choose ``EVAL``, follow the prompts (see screenshots below), and then proceed to the :ref:`post-installation` section.

 Production Server - Standalone
 ------------------------------